 A side of me resists the consumerism that being fashionable requires, so I have found relief from this, especially if I am shopping for souvenir or fashion gifts for friends.

 I have done this two or three times: when I spot a firehouse—doesn’t matter where it is—and especially if one of its doors is ajar or there is a firefighter standing outside, I ask if I can buy one of their firehouse T-shirts.
 More than once, I’ve been told ‘no’.

 At every house some firefighter has printed up some shirts that are intended just for the members of that house.
-It’s a way for them to make a little side money and display their pride.
+It’s a way for them to make a little side money while displaying their pride.
 I know this because in the theatre world, union stagehands act similarly.
 I’ve had lots of T-shirts printed up, which I sold, for shows I’ve been with, theatrical companies for which I’ve worked, or tours I’ve done.

 I know that every house’s shirt is unique to that house.
 That alone makes these gifts special.

 They usually cost around $20 and do not look like the kind you will find in Times Square or in souvenir shops elsewhere.
-Plus, what is cooler than telling the recipient that the shirt you are giving them (or wearing) is from an actual firehouse?
+Plus, what is cooler than telling the recipient that the shirt you are giving them (or wearing) is from an actual NYC firehouse?

 Where: Any firehouse, any borough.

 The NYFD is the second largest in the world, behind Tokyo.